 - Integration with Google’s Search Console

-- Create your Search Console account and verify your blog
+- Create your Search Console account and verify your site

 - Submit your XML Sitemap link directly to Google

-What to blog about: Finding your niche topic
+What to post about: Finding your niche topic

-You need to figure out what you want to blog about.
-You can find your sweet blogging spot by interlinking your passion and personality with a topic that has demand from a market.
+You need to figure out what you want to post about.
+You can find your sweet blogging spot by interlinking your passion and personality with a topic that has a demand from a market.

 For instance, if you love fashion, have an eye for it and spend a lot of time on Instagram, you should look into becoming a fashion blogger.

-You really need to work hard on figuring out what can make you stand out in the crowded world.’
+You need to work hard on figuring out what can make you stand out in the crowded world.
 What makes you different from the other sites in your industry.

 This can take a long time and may need a lot of testing and experimentation.
 Here are some ideas on how you can start:

 - Look at what’s working well right now in your industry.
 Don’t reinvent the wheel.
 Discover content that’s shared the most in social media or content that works best for similar sites.
 This will give you an idea of what people want and you’ll have a list of topics to work on.